Randy Beamer - Anchor

 Sheilas next stop was Cincinnati, Ohio, where she co-hosted the Fox 19 Morning News.

 She is happy that her alarm is no longer sounding at 2:30 a.m. and is looking forward to this new chapter in her career, and a new broadcasting family with Sinclair.

 Sheila and her husband Ric are the parents of four children, Kasey, Kari, Katie, and Kari.

 Connect with Sheila:

-Shelly Miles is the host of San Antonio Living and traffic reporter for News 4 San Antonio Today.
+Shelly Miles is the host of San Antonio Living.

 Shelly graduated from Northern Arizona University with a degree in broadcast journalism and communications in 1996.
 She attended school on a speech and debate scholarship, and was a nationally ranked debater.
 Shelly started her career at the campus-run news program at NAU and interned at KNAZ, the Flagstaff NBC affiliate.
 After graduating, Shelly spent her time as a country radio DJ and Music Director.